silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/02_Images.md

 Some of the MetaData functions need to be prefixed with 'get', example `getHeight()`, `getOrientation()` etc.

-Please refer to the [api:SilverStripe\Assets\ImageManipulation] API documentation for specific functions.
+Please refer to the [ImageManipulation](api:SilverStripe\Assets\ImageManipulation) API documentation for specific functions.

 ### Creating custom image functions